kj2509/NextWave-Multi-Agent-Document-Query-Assistant/README.md

-# TalentHC / ADNOC Multi-Agent Document QA
+# NextWave Multi-Agent Document QA

 An AI-powered assistant for querying enterprise documents (PDF/TXT/PPTX).
 Front-end in Streamlit, back-end API in FastAPI, retrieval via FAISS + OpenAI embeddings, and an agent built with LangChain.